 Safety & Security

-As the Jordanian government prioritizes security, there is strong demand for imported defense and security equipment.
+As the Jordanian government prioritizes security, there is a strong demand for imported defense and security equipment.
 The market is comprised of four main segments: premises security, personal protection, security services operations, and firefighting.
 Primary end-users include government facilities, banks, hospitals, hotels/resorts, universities, as well as residential and commercial spaces.

 Water Technologies